AbdassalamAhmad/DevOps_Learning_Journey/Linux/Admin 1/Readme.md

 - The **/etc/passwd** file includes these fields: <br>
 Login name | Encrypted password | User Id (uid) | Group Id (gid) | Comment about the user | Home Directory | Login bash.

+- `sudo passwd root` To set the root paswword for the first time (ubuntu image from amazon)

 - The **/etc/shadow** file: Have all passwords encrypted -probably- with SHA 256

 - **useradd**: Add new users.